kus/cs2-modded-server/README.md

 [MapConfigurator](https://github.com/ManifestManah/MapConfigurator)| `1.0.2` | Allows you to quick and easily create unique configuration files for each map on your server.
 [Mini Admin](https://github.com/partiusfabaa/cs2-MiniAdmin)| `1.0.4.1` | Adds basic administrator functions
 [LiteMapChooser](https://github.com/PhantomYopta/LiteMapChooser)| `1.0.2` | This plugin allows you to change map, nominate map, rtv
-[CS2Rcon](https://github.com/LordFetznschaedl/CS2Rcon)| `1.2.0` | This is a rudimentary implementation of a RCON plugin for CS2 using CounterStrikeSharp
+[CS2Rcon](https://github.com/LordFetznschaedl/CS2Rcon)| `1.2.0` | This is a rudimentary implementation of a RCON plugin for CS2 using CounterStrikeSharp as RCON does not work whilst connected to the server
 [CS2_Speedometer](https://github.com/PhantomYopta/CS2_Speedometer)| `1.0.2` | Just a speedometer for CS2

 ## Custom files